gabeabrams/inclass/docs/SET_UP.md

 ^ this is an example metadata file.
 See the docs in the `/docs/types` folder for more info.

+### The attributes related to the app install process
+The attribute "messageBeforeInstall" within the app's metadata file will be shown to students prior to installing an app.
+It can contain important information about the installing process or about the app itself.
+After viewing the message, students can choose to continue the install process or cancel.
+If in your app metadata, the "requestInstallEmail" attribute exists, the students will have to send an email to formally request installing the app.
+However, if the user is an administrator for the app, he or she can directly install the app, bypassing the requesting process even if "requestInstallEmail" appear in the app's metadata.
+Upon successful installation, "messageAfterInstall" will be shown to instruct students on further actions.  "messageBeforeUninstall", "requestUninstallEmail", and "messageAfterUninstall" serve the same purpose when uninstalling an app.

 ### Screenshots

 If your app has screenshots listed in the `metadata.json` file, you need to include those files in a `/screenshots` folder.
 For instance, for the example `metadata.json` file above, we would need the following files: